Huang Yihang

 What I changed

 Memory: from one tier to three.
 The upstream version is essentially "stuff it into the vector store, pull it back by similarity" — no forgetting, no proactive extraction.
 After the rebuild it splits into a retrieval-engine layer, a cognitive-memory layer, and a scheduling layer, so memory finally has a lifecycle.
+The code is public: the rebuilt memory module (37 files, tests included).

 Availability: four-tier retrieval fallback.
 In the upstream version, the moment the embedding service goes down, memory is entirely unusable.
 After the rebuild: embedding → fallback provider → keyword-only → SQL LIKE multi-token scoring, each tier catching the one above.
 (Look familiar?
 The "real AI → demo mode" fallback in this site's chat path is the same design philosophy.)